iuli4n/AR-CYBS-UnityArduinoMultiplayerXR/Future/Current_Todos.md

 ###########################
 # MAYBE LATER
 ############################

-* knob can't be controlled [just use slider for now]

 * Phone UI/RPC for swithing into a specific scene [not sure if this is possible because phone tries to start in specific place]